qwo/blog/content/post/all-things-open.md

 <br/>

 ## You Should Go
-- **Cheap Price:** for $199 this was a very inexpensive conference.
+- **Affordable:** for $199 this was a very inexpensive conference.
 The conference hotel for *one day* cost more than two days of tickets including great after hours celebrations on three days.
 - **Celebrates Open Source:** the breadth and diversity of open source contributors is amazing.
 Spending a few days getting to talk to open source contributors and companies let's you know what everyones interested in and where the industry is going.
 - **Diversity of Topics:** There were 8 different tracks you could mix or match.
 If you were interested in tech, there was something there for you.